Azure/bellhop/docs/scaler/modules/README.md

     if ( $tagData.setData.NumberofWorkers ) { $config.Add("NumberofWorkers", $tagData.setData.NumberofWorkers) }
 ```

-Next, we build the `"$saveData"` object which is used to remember the resources original state.
+Next, we build the `$saveData` object which is used to remember the resources original state.
 This is done using both the `$WorkerSizeMap` we discussed above and the values from the Graph API query:
 ```
 $saveData = @{
         WorkerSize      = $workerSizeMap[$graphData.properties.workerSize]